Connect

 Ouroboros doesn't ship a built-in cloud LLM and doesn't silently fall back to a vendor key.
 If a task needs inference, the provider registry throws an error when nothing is configured — instead of degrading to a model you didn't pick.

-Configure providers from the tray's Settings page.
+Configure providers from the owner UI's Settings page.
 Common shapes:

 - Anthropic — drop your API key.
 Claude Code, Codex-style agents, custom Anthropic SDK clients all work.